Undergraduate travel awards

-Winter travel award
+Spring travel award

-The Undergraduate Research Center Travel Award reimburses up to $500 of travel expenses for out-of-state travel and up to $250 for in-state travel for UC Davis undergraduate students who are presenting at research conferences, meetings of regionally, nationally or internationally recognized professional societies (or discipline specific equivalent-e.g. performance at nationally recognized festival).
-Funds are disbursed through the department of the sponsoring Professor (UC Davis faculty).
+The Undergraduate Research Center travel award reimburses up to $500 of travel expenses for out-of-state travel and up to $250 for in-state travel for UC Davis undergraduate students who are presenting at research conferences, meetings of regionally, nationally or internationally recognized professional societies (or discipline specific equivalent-e.g. performance at nationally recognized festival.)
+Funds are disbursed through the department of the sponsoring professor (UC Davis faculty.)

 Eligibility

 • Student must be an enrolled UC Davis undergraduate student in good standing at the time of travel.
+For spring travel awards, students graduating in June will be considered if travel occurs before June 30.

-• Faculty letter of support is required
+• Faculty letter of support is required.

 • Deadline:

-• Letters of Recommendation Deadline:
+• Letters of recommendation deadline:

 Please forward this information to the faculty sponsor who is writing your letter of recommendation:

-Travel Award Letters of Recommendation can by emailed as a PDF attachment to:
+Travel award letters of recommendation can by emailed as a PDF attachment to:

 Travel_.5i2kmcvddryjra6b@u.box.com (BOX Folder)